Merge Announces New AR/VR Learning Platform, Windows 10 Support and Ambassador Program at 2019 FETC Expo

-For more news and information about MERGE, please visit www.mergevr.com, and follow on Facebook, YouTube and Twitter.
-Visit MERGE at booth #1931 to learn more about its new products, educator resources and resellers.
+For more news and information about Merge, please visit www.mergeedu.com, and follow on Facebook, YouTube and Twitter.
+Visit Merge at booth #1931 to learn more about its new products, educator resources and resellers.